 - Marianne Schulz, Understanding the UN Convention on the Rights of Persons with Disabilities

-- Best Practices for Including Persons with Disabilities in all Aspects of Development, UN (April 2011)
+- Best Practices for Including Persons with Disabilities in all Aspects of Development (PDF), UN (April 2011)

 III.
 Organizations Promoting the Rights of Persons with Disabilities Worldwide